jcatrysse/jira2redmine_migration/README.md

    `MANUAL_INTERVENTION_REQUIRED` with explanatory notes.
    Cascading select fields retain parent/child identifiers and dependencies so the push phase (or manual workflows) can create a parent list and depending child list with the original Jira option relationships intact.
+The transform now seeds a synthetic `depending_list` parent proposal (including required, tracker/role/project scopes) and links the child mapping to any matched Redmine parent through `redmine_parent_custom_field_id`.
 4. **Push (`push`)** – when `--use-extended-api` is supplied the script creates standard custom fields through `POST /custom_fields.json` and, when the `redmine_depending_custom_fields` plugin is available, provisions cascading